fugue-project/fugue/README.md

 a distributed framework such as Spark.
 Parallel executions can become sequential, so some of the performance comparison examples will not give you the correct numbers.

-### Run the tutorial using docker
+### Run the tutorial using Docker

-Alternatively, you should get decent performance if running its docker image on your own machine:
+Alternatively, you should get decent performance if running its Docker image on your own machine:

 ```bash
 docker run -p 8888:8888 fugueproject/tutorials:latest